 The National Trust has classified Deloraine for its historic buildings.
 We’ll have time to stroll past the historic buildings, grab a morning coffee, and visit the Deloraine Museum.
 The museum is housed in a building dating from 1856.
 Originally a family cottage, the building was extended and became the Family and Commercial Inn in 1863.
 It operated as such until 1894.

-From Deloraine we drive north and then take a scenic along the coast road through some of Tasmania’s most spectacular coastal scenery, including Table Cape near Wynyard, and the famous Nut at Stanley.
+From Deloraine we drive north and then take a scenic tour along the coast road through some of Tasmania’s most spectacular coastal scenery, including Table Cape near Wynyard, and the famous Nut at Stanley.
 Some of Tasmania’s prettiest towns sit right on the water’s edge.

-We take time to stop at Rocky Cape which contains many significant Tasmanian Aboriginal sites dating back thousands of years.
+We take time to stop at Rocky Cape National Park which contains many significant Tasmanian Aboriginal sites dating back thousands of years.
 Vast cave middens and rock shelters reveal much about the lifestyle of coastal Aboriginal people.
 A strong cultural and spiritual connection to this place continues today, with the Aboriginal community actively involved in the management of the park.
 Striking rock formations, an incredible variety of flowering plants as well as the important Aboriginal heritage, all make this park worth exploring.
-This contrasts with the wild blue ocean of the bass strait and waves pound the coast with intensity, sending up a salty sea spray that fills the air.
+This rugged coastline contrasts with the wild blue ocean of the bass strait and waves pound the coast with intensity, sending up a salty sea spray that fills the air.